saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 settings, which is consumed by different OpenShift components (Linux worker nodes and infra nodes, CVO and OLM managed operators) but Windows worker nodes do not currently consume or respect proxy settings.
 This effort will work to plug feature disparity by making the [Windows Machine Config Operator](https://github.com/openshift/windows-machine-config-operator)
-(WMCO) proxy aware at install time and reactive during runtime.
+(WMCO) aware of cluster proxy settings at install time and reactive during runtime.

 ## Motivation